ahebrank/vscode-yaml2json/README.md

 ## Extension settings

 `yamlExpansionDepth`: with deeply nested structures, YAML expansion can produce a lot of whitespace indentation.
-To keep lines from going off the screen horizontally, you can set the maximum depth of the structure to expand before switching to a more compact inline format.The default value is `6`.
+To keep lines from going off the screen horizontally, you can set the maximum depth of the structure to expand before switching to a more compact inline format.
+The default value is `6`.

+`yamlIndentationSpaces`: introduced with version 0.0.9, this is the number of spaces to use when indenting YAML.
+The default value is `4`, but when upgrading, this setting will initialize to the previous value, which was the workspace editor `tabSize` setting.